hyperspy/hyperspyUI/doc/source/index.rst

 Development status
 ----------------------

-Currently, the development of HyperSpyUI is focused on implementing a solid back-bone for bridging the gap between HyperSpy and the user interface.
-This involves making sure that it is as easy as possible to add new features to the UI.
-The next area of focus will then be to add easy, intuitive access to as many of HyperSpy's features as possible.
+Currently, the development of HyperSpyUI is focused on strengthening its back-bone and making sure that it is as easy as possible to add new features to the UI.
+There is also an ongoing efort to add easy, intuitive access to as many of HyperSpy's features as possible.

 HyperSpy itself is stated to be in a "perpetual beta".
 As such, the UI will